semuconsulting/pynmeagps/README.md

 ## Parsing

-You can parse individual NMEA messages using the static `NMEAReader.parse(data, validate=1)` function, which takes a string or bytes containing an NMEA message and returns a `NMEAMessage` object.
+You can parse individual NMEA messages using the static `NMEAReader.parse(message)` function, which takes a string or bytes containing an NMEA message and returns a `NMEAMessage` object.

 An optional `validate` flag governs the level of validation applied during message parsing.
 The options are VALNONE (0 - no validation), VALCKSUM (1 - validate checksum, the default) and/or VALMSGID (2 - validate msgID).
 If invalid, an `NMEAParseError` is raised.